sayadennis/sayadennis.github.io/_pages/about.md

   #   <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student in biomedical informatics in [Dr. Yuan Luo's lab](https://labs.feinberg.northwestern.edu/luolab/) under [Feinberg School of Medicine](https://www.feinberg.northwestern.edu/) at Northwestern University in Chicago, IL.
-My interests are in bioinformatics and applications of ML/DL.
-I am particularly excited in the engineering aspect of these domains, and am passionate about topics like deployment, productionization, scaling, distributed computing/processing, and CI/CD.
-I am also passionate about topics of reproducibility, generalizability and fairness of ML.
-Feel free to reach out to me via LinkedIn if you want to chat!
+I am a PhD student in biomedical informatics in the [Luo Lab](https://labs.feinberg.northwestern.edu/luolab/) under [Feinberg School of Medicine](https://www.feinberg.northwestern.edu/) at Northwestern University in Chicago, IL.
+Feel free to message me via [LinkedIn](https://www.linkedin.com/in/saya-rene-dennis/) if you want to chat!

+### 👩‍💻 Professional Interests

+My interests are at the intersection of **bioinformatics** and **applications of ML/DL**.
+With my undergraduate training in experimental biology and my graduate career in bioinformatics and ML/DL, my strength lies in the ability to **address complex biological/biotechnological questions using cutting-edge computational methods**.
+Impact-driven, I am equally passionate about the **engineering aspects** of bioinformatics and ML/DL as I am about the **scientific aspects**.
+Through my two internship experiences as an ML scientist and ML engineer, I have gained hands-on experience in ML productionization, scaling, and model CI/CD pipelines.

+### 🤝 Who am I professionally?

-I am an impact-driven, curious, and collaborative worker.
+I am a highly driven, curious, and collaborative worker.
 I find it rewarding when the quality of my work has a direct impact on my team/organization’s success.
 I find joy in continuous growth, and thrive in an environment where I can tackle new challenges.
 I love working in a team of people with diverse backgrounds and strengths.
-Through my experiences with managing student organizational leadership teams, I have developed a collaborative leadership style to play to each member’s strengths.
+Through my experiences with managing student organizational leadership teams, I have developed a collaborative leadership style to play to each member's strengths.

-Contrary to my professional interests, I am a big history nerd 🤓 My favorite book genre is historical fiction, my favorite cuisine is home-cooked Japanese (I'm born and raised there!), and I've been venturing out to drawing & painting recently.
+### 🌱 Who am I personally?

+I am an avid reader and history enthusiast!
+I read very broadly, but have a soft spot for historical fictions and non-fiction works about technological history, anthropology, or sociology.
+I also love cooking (favorite cuisine: home-cooked Japanese!), hiking, and social sports like squash and climbing.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.